 Granny Knotting Celebrities

-What do Taylor Swift, John McEnroe and Reese Witherspoon have in common?
+What do Justin Bieber, Taylor Swift, Reese Witherspoon and Daniel Craig have in common?
 They're all celebrities who I believe may be tying Granny Knots thanks to the tell-tale sign of crooked shoelace bows that run along the shoe instead of across the shoe.
 Celebrities are human too!

 This gallery is a small sampling to show that people in all walks of life can suffer Granny Knots.
 Hopefully the news may also filter back through to the celebrities depicted so that they, too, can learn the simple solution.